 With the unspoiled natural beauty and abundance of indigenous flora, fauna and wildlife (some of which are endangered), Monfrague and Tagus parks are wonderful examples of UNESCO’s declared Biosphere Reserves.

 Villuercas-Ibores-Jara is one of only 147 UNESCO Global Geoparks in the world.
 A designation given to “…unified geographical areas where sites and landscapes of international geological significance are managed with a holistic concept of protection, education and sustainable development.”

 5. Ancient Cities and Quaint Towns

-Although relatively overlooked today as an International tourist destination, Extremadura was once a very important region.
+Although relatively overlooked today as an international tourist destination, Extremadura was once a very important region.
 Its long history has left behind some wonderful towns displaying influences from Roman and Medieval times as well as the Moors.

-As already mentioned, the capitol city of Merida has a dazzling array of Roman ruins and monuments that rival Rome itself.
+As already mentioned, the capital city of Merida has a dazzling array of Roman ruins and monuments that rival Rome itself.
 And the narrow, twisty streets of Caceres lead you into a magical town straight out of the Middle Ages.

 Then there’s the “conquistador town” of Trujillo.
 A quaint, small town with a beautiful Plaza Mayor, elaborate churches, elegant manor houses and the spectacular Castillo de Trujillo (Trujillo Castle) which boasts an awesome view.

 Plasencia is one of the larger towns in Extremadura with more lovely ancient buildings and charming narrow streets.
 However, the main draw here is the Catedral de Plasencia.
 It’s very unique in that it’s actually two cathedrals in one: the “Old Cathedral” built in the 12th-13th centuries and the “New Cathedral” from the 15th-16th Centuries.
 This means that there’s a mix of Romanesque, Gothic and Renaissance styles.